 Divorce is isolating.
 You feel like you are the only one stranded on that island of gloom and everybody else is judging you and keep their distance.
 Not true!
 While it’s important to take some time alone to heal and find yourself again, you should not alienate yourself from your friends and loved ones.
 Lean on those people around you for help and companionship.
 Maybe even make some new friends through a divorce support group.
 These people are there for you.
 Re-establishing ties with individuals can help boost morale and can get you through rough spots.

 DON’T FEEL BAD ABOUT BEING HAPPY

 To give you a ray of hope, my divorce was not really pretty and we both did things that we are not proud of.
 However, being two decent people, we decided to take the high road and we worked toward forgiveness and being positive.
 Today, my ex-wife is one of my closest friends and she feels the same about me.
 We both agree that being married was not right for us.
-We also agree that we are better friends and out of the marriage we received the greatest gift that a spouse can ever give – a wonderful child!
+We also agree that we are better friends and out of the marriage.
+The greatest gift that we could ever receive from each other was a wonderful child!
+So we try to be grateful to each other for that.
 He alone is the main reason we worked hard and got through a rough divorce – together.